InquisitiveAS/InquisitiveAS/README.md

 ### Hi visitors 👋

-:man:	I'm Abhishek S Shinde.
-An architect,computer science enthusiast,robotist ,polyglot,technocrat,interdisciplinary & independent  researcher.
+👨 I'm Abhishek S Shinde.
+An architect by profession & maker developing towards Software Development for Computational Design

+🎓University of Michigan Alumni

-I'm building something for AEC industry
+I'm developing something for AEC industry

-🔭 I’m currently working on ...Check this space out
+🔭 I'm currently investigating intersection of: 🚧 ,💻,🤖,🏭 collaboration with 👷for AEC

-💬 Ask me about: Computational Design, DfMa for AEC ,......Check this space out
+💬 Ask me about: Computational Design, DfMa for AEC (Industralized & Roboticized), Software Development for AEC,......Check this space out(More to come!)

 📫 How to reach me: arabhishek1091@gmail.com